Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Experiments and Analysis

 \subsection{Ablation Studies}

-We conduct two ablation studies to examine the practical implications of the proposed formulation in the context of personalized diffusion models.
-First, we assess whether diffusion models follow our claim during personalization under the assumptions.
-Second, we show that our method enables control over the balance between image fidelity and text alignment via the regularization strength $\lambda$.

-\textbf{Distribution Preservation.} To examine whether the Lipschitz continuity holds in diffusion models, we conduct a series of experiments.
-First, we measure the parameter deviation $\Delta \theta$ and the corresponding output difference $\Delta \epsilon$ between the pretrained and personalized models.
-To further assess distributional preservation, we generate samples from the personalized model for representative subjects~\cite{chen2024personalizing}.
-The prompts correspond to all 1,000 ImageNet classes~\cite{deng2009imagenet}.
-All class-wise generations share the same initial noise.
-We use Inception Score (IS)~\cite{salimans2016improved} and Fréchet Inception Distance (FID)~\cite{heusel2017gans} as evaluation metrics, where IS captures both the diversity and perceptual quality of generated images, and FID measures the feature-space distance between images generated by the personalized model and images produced by the pretrained model.

-Figure~\ref{fig:effect} illustrates the effect of applying Lipschitz regularization to the personalized diffusion model.
-As the regularization strength~$\lambda$ increases, both~$\Delta \theta$ and~$\Delta \epsilon$ decrease proportionally.
-This behavior indicates that the change in the output of the model is bounded by the change in parameters.
-Table~\ref{tab:abl_table} demonstrates that stronger regularization reduces the degree of distributional drift from the pretrained model. $\mathrm{FID}$ decreases while $\mathrm{IS}$ increases as $\lambda$ increases, which aligns with our formulation.
-This trend shows that the regularization preserves both distributional proximity (FID) and the generative capacity of the original model (IS).
-We also point out that DreamBooth can potentially distort the feasible generative space while preserving distributional proximity, as reflected in its relatively low IS score and performance in Table~\ref{tab:quant_compar}.
-These results support our claim that the proposed regularization can bound the distribution of the generated images.

-\textbf{Trade-off Control.} We analyze how the proposed Lipschitz regularization affects the quality of personalized outputs.
-These experiments evaluate the DINO, CLIP-T, and CLIP-I scores across varying values of the regularization weight $\lambda$.
-As shown in Figure~\ref{fig:tradeoff_combined}, the results exhibit a trade-off between image fidelity and text alignment.
-A larger $\lambda$ emphasizes CLIP-T, which reflects better alignment with the text prompt and suggests stronger preservation to the pretrained distribution.
+\textbf{Balancing Adaptation and Preservation.} We analyze how the proposed regularization affects the quality of personalized outputs.
+Figure~\ref{fig:abl_visual_compar} shows the effect of varying the regularization weight $\lambda$.
+With higher $\lambda$, the generated images align more closely with the prompt but often miss key subject attributes.
+With lower $\lambda$, they capture subject-specific features, but may collapse to imitating the input images or introduce visual artifacts.
+A similar pattern is quantitatively confirmed in Figure~\ref{fig:tradeoff_combined}.
+These experiments investigate the behavior of image fidelity and text alignment under varying regularization strengths.
+A larger $\lambda$ increases CLIP-T, indicating stronger text alignment and greater preservation of the pretrained distribution.
 In contrast, a smaller $\lambda$ leads to higher DINO and CLIP-I scores, indicating closer adaptation to the target subject in terms of visual fidelity.
-This suggests that the proposed objective simultaneously addresses both adaptation and preservation while enabling a controllable balance between them.
+This observation suggests that the proposed objective simultaneously addresses both adaptation and preservation while enabling a controllable balance between them.